 Games!
 Give me games!

-One of the best games I played was Sea Dragon, which is a fantastic scramble through watery canyons.
+One of the best games is Sea Dragon, which is a fantastic scramble through watery canyons.
 Sadly, I wasn't impressed with Penetrator I struggled with jerky graphics and twitchy controls.
 It was a shock to see a chunky version of Donkey Kong with huge black and white blocks but the gameplay is superb and that's what matters.
 However, the blocks worked great for Armored Patrol and the wealth of PacMan games!

-There are a few games bundled with 2nd Life and many are great but sooner or later you will want more.
-Thankfully, there are some great websites with disk images stuffed full of games and I managed to find racers, lots of different Space Invaders, Zork and even Temple of Apshai - which is nothing at all like the Atari ST version and its "turn-based" element caught me off-guard, in a nice way.
+There are a few games bundled with 2nd Life and sooner or later you will want more.
+Thankfully, there are some great websites with disk images stuffed full of games and I managed to find racers, lots of different Space Invaders, Zork, and even Temple of Apshai - which is nothing at all like the Atari ST version.
+Its "turn-based" element caught me off-guard, in a nice way.
 But boy, is it slow - even on a real TRS-80.
 Yikes!

 Most (all?) disk images found on the internet won't be compatible with the Atari ST. Thankfully, Sander has a utility to convert these for 2nd Life and it works a treat from what I've seen so far.
 Hence, how I got to play Hamburger Sam, Berserk, erm Robot Attack and the sluggish Temple of Apshai.